Who we are

 Joint cycle of Seminars between Bologna, Ferrara, Firenze, Siena, Trento, Torino on Applied Algebraic Geometry in particular on arguments related to tensor decompositions.
 The seminars are held between Bologna e Firenze, every three weeks.

-Organisers: E. Angelini, A. Bernardi, L. Chiantini, M. Mella, G. Ottaviani, E. Turatti.
+Organisers: A. Bernardi, E. Carlini, G. Casnati, L. Chiantini, C. Flavi, A. Gimigliano, M. Mella, G. Ottaviani

 Information, Algebra and Geometry Workgroup